phanibalaji/IstioSamples/StandaloneSimpleEnvoy/README.md

 ![Service Interaction](https://github.com/phanibalaji/AnchorSamples/blob/master/SimpleEnvoy/Diagram.png)

 This sample does NOT use ISTIO (or) K8S.
-It uses just Docker demonstrate how static envoy looks with a sample static configuration
+It uses just Docker to demonstrate how static envoy looks with a sample static configuration